 (RCIA, §234)

-Explore the meaning of this and talk about how it may be carried out with the community.
+Explore the meaning of this new journey and discuss how it may be carried out with the community.

 Symbols and images

-The first day of the week, Sunday, has a special significance for Christians because of the resurrection of Jesus.
-It is known as the Lord’s Day and was set aside from earliest times as the day for the community of believers to gather for the Lord’s Supper or Eucharist.
+The first day of the week, Sunday, is significant for Christians because of Jesus' resurrection.
+It is known as the Lord’s Day, and it was set aside from earliest times as the day for the community of believers to gather for the Lord’s Supper or Eucharist.

 Living the Word